rahuljiresal/react-native-rj-navigator/README.md

 1. Go to the example directory and run `nam install`.
 2. Open the `RJNavigatorExample/ios/RJNavigatorExample.xcodeproj` file to run it in Xcode.
 3. Run the file, the React Native Packager should run and the project should run in the iOS simulator.

-## To Do...

-One of my main future goals is to make sure the components in the NavigationBar can be modified (after they're rendered) from the underlying view.
-I don't have a need for that right now, but it'll be the first thing I do as soon as I need it.

 ## Questions